 Swami Brahmavidyananda took over as the interim director and he returned to the Hollywood Vedanta temple in June 2010.

-Our Center’s board of directors and executive leaders are elected by the general body during our annual general meeting.
+Our Center’s board of trustees are elected by the general body during our annual general meeting.
 The board is responsible for all activities, operations and finances of the Center, which is a non-profit and tax-exempt entity.